szKarlen/atomics.net/Documentation/lockfreestack101.md

 # Lock-free stack 101

-This doc aims to provide some examples or ideas of how to implement LIFO, FIFO lock-free stack using atomics.net.
+This doc aims to provide some examples and ideas of how to implement LIFO, FIFO lock-free stack using atomics.net.
 For more detailed description of terms, please refer to [glossary](glossary.md).

 Acquire/Release through CAS approach